 Ms. Pawapak Arayaphong has been appointed to be a Corporate Secretary.

 Authorized Directors to Bind the Company

-Signatures of two authorized directors-Mr. Theparak Leungsuwan, Ms. Pensri Leungsuwan, Ms. Pimkarn Leungsuwan, Mr. Pongthep Leungsuwan, or Mr. Amornnat Janyong-with the Company's seal affixed.
+Signatures of two authorized directors-Mr. Theparak Leungsuwan, Ms. Pensri Leungsuwan, Ms. Pimkarn Leungsuwan, or Mr. Pongthep Leungsuwan - with the Company's seal affixed.

 Authority and Responsibilities of the Board of Directors